 Marine Industry: Urethane Parts Used in Underwater Applications

 Urethane ticks all the right boxes when it comes to a highly versatile and resilient polymer material in the modern world.
 It can be cast and molded into countless shapes, and it doesn’t rot or wear out like other materials (think rubber).

 In addition, urethane is resistant to wet environments, making it perfect for various applications for the maritime/marine industry.
 The fact that urethane has remarkable impact strength and flexibility, makes an even more compelling case to use this material.

 Urethane epoxy resins are frequently utilized in sealing boat hulls from water since the material is completely resistant to corrosion and weather elements.
-But urethane’s usefulness goes beyond this as marine industry urethane parts and equipment can be precisely customized to your needs.
+But urethane’s usefulness goes beyond this because precise customization of marine industry urethane parts and equipment to your needs is possible.

 It has high load-bearing capabilities, allowing it to carry heavy equipment on the ocean.
 And as if that wasn’t enough, urethane doesn’t absorb water and prevents fungal and algal growth.

-The most common marine industry urethane parts being used today include:
+The most common marine industry urethane parts used today include:

 - Polyurethane rollers (for boat trailers)

 - Polyurethane drawers